Skip to main content

 Work coach / Jobcentre adviser – A member of staff at the Jobcentre who you will speak to regularly as part of your benefits claim, including setting your Claimant Commitment.

 Work focused interview – A meeting with a work coach to help you move into work, or to find more / better paid work, or to prepare for doing these things in the future.
 It looks at t what you can do and what support you might need.
-Regular interviews are called 'work search reviews' (where the work coach checks what you have been doing).
+Regular interviews are called 'work search reviews' (where the work coach checks what you have been doing to find work).

 Work-related conditions / requirements – These are the activities that the DWP believe will help you be able to have a job in the future.
 You may need to take part in work-related activity to continue receiving benefit.
 The DWP should make it clear if you have to do this and what will happen if you don't.
 Work-related activity consist of updating your CV, going to training courses, and doing various tasks that the DWP say will make you more able to get a job later.